 Limit Admin Access

 Too many cooks spoil the broth, both in cooking and website management.
-Even the best website design company will advise you to keep admin access to a bare minimum.
+Even the best website design companies will advise you to keep admin access to a bare minimum.

-At most, ensure only key people from your IT department, web team, and supplier (if you hire a marketing agency).
+At most, ensure only key people from your IT department, web team, and supplier (if you hire a marketing agency to handle your CRO web strategy).
 One person from each group should suffice since the maximum number of admins for a website is three.

 Limit Edits to the Code